-- The number of academic credentials awarded annually at all levels by Minnesota postsecondary institutions has increased over the past decade, with bachelor's degrees remaining the most common award conferred. - Health science programs have the highest number of awards across all academic levels.
+- The number of academic credentials awarded annually at all levels by Minnesota postsecondary institutions has increased over the past decade, with bachelor's degrees remaining the most common award conferred. - Health science programs were 28 percent, or the highest number of awards, across all academic levels.

-Over 103,000 academic awards were conferred last year.
+Over 102,000 academic awards were conferred last year.

 The successful completion of a program of study culminates in the conferring of an academic award.
 Minnesota's postsecondary institutions offer a variety of awards at all levels of training.
-In 2013-2014, Minnesota postsecondary institutions awarded 103,408 academic credentials; a ten-year increase of 38 percent.
+In 2014-2015, Minnesota postsecondary institutions awarded 102,605 academic credentials; a ten-year increase of 30 percent.